Impact of W and Z Production Data and Compatibility of Neutrino DIS Data in Nuclear Parton Distribution Functions: Neutrino Fits

 \subsection{Compatibility Test}

 We now assess the compatibility of the nCTEQ15WZ data set ($S$) with the individual neutrino data sets ($\bar{S}$) using the hypothesis-testing method.
 Data sets $S$ and $\bar{S}$ are compatible if the following two conditions are satisfied: i)~When the new data set ($\bar{S}$) is included, the $\chi^2$ increase of the original nCTEQ15WZ data set ($\Delta \chi^2_{S}$) is less than some tolerance $T$. ii)~The combined fit can describe all the data (both $S$ and $\bar{S}$) within the 90\% confidence level.
-For the first condition, we choose a tolerance of $T{=}45$.
+For the first condition, we choose a tolerance of $T{=}45$ which correspond to the 90\% $\chi^2$ percentile of $S$.
 The second condition can be checked by examining the percentile $p_{\bar{S}}$.

 Table~\ref{tab:one} shows the result of individually including each new data set ($\bar{S}$) into the fit with the nCTEQ15WZ data ($S$).
 We observe that all the neutrino data sets lead to a noticeable $\chi^2$ increase for the nCTEQ15WZ data ($\Delta \chi^2_S$), and only the Chorus and CDHSW data marginally satisfy our compatibility criteria.